sundas586/Retail-Project-An-end-to-end-Airflow-data-pipeline-with-BigQuery-dbt-Soda-and-more-/README.md

 ## Astro CLI
 The Astro CLI is a command-line interface for data orchestration.
 It allows you to get started with Apache Airflow,  It's the easiest way to get started with Apache Airflow .

+## Soda
+Data quality framework

+## Cosmos
+- New way to integrate dbt with airflow <br/>
+- In cosmos all your dbt models becomes a task in the data pipeline. <br/>
+- **alternate** : BashOperater to execute dbt commands

 ## Kaggle DataSet Used
 https://www.kaggle.com/datasets/tunguz/online-retail